jdk24/fossgis_project/report/report.md

 At the same time, while cycling has no direct adverse effect on the air quality - cyclists themselves are directly subjected to air pollution within a city, as cycle paths are usually in immediate proximity to roads.
 Analyzing and mapping this concentration and distribution of particulate matter - and to map a 'least-polluted' route through particularly affected areas - is a step towards informing about - and protecting users from - air pollution in the city of Stuttgart.

 It is also a step towards informing decision-making processes e.g. for guiding the traffic of combustion engine vehicles and possibly enforce restrictions on it in order to reduce air pollution.

+It is vital for the analysis to combine official datasets with more extensive open source data, as a recent study on the impact of driving bans in Stuttgart states that "The sparsity \[of the sensor network\] introduces uncertainty which cannot be modeled correctly or can not be modeled at all"(Wolfmann et al 2019, pp. 295)

 The goal of this analysis is thus  to provide a small-scale geographic analysis of the particulate matter concentration in the city of Stuttgart; making the resulting map available on a user-interface; and allowing users to combine the results with a routing service informed by the result of the analysis.